2008–09 Jordan FA Cup

 The 2008–09 version of the Jordan FA Cup was the 29th edition to be played.
 It is the premier knockout tournament for football teams in Jordan.
+The cup winner were guaranteed a place in the 2010 AFC Cup.

+Al Wahdat defeated Shabab Al Ordon Al Qadisiya 3-1 in the final to win the cup.
+It was the first of three consecutive cup wins for Al Wahdat, from 2009 to 2011.

 Al-Faisaly (Amman) went into this edition as the winner from 2007–08 and the club with the most wins, 16.

-The cup winner were guaranteed a place in the 2010 AFC Cup.

 Round of 16

 16 teams play home and away matches as Knock out stage.